Step 6 - Organise Finance for Tuition

-Please note that if you have a Scholarship/Sponsorship/Employee Subsidy being applied to your tuition this will not be reflected on your invoice until after census date, so in these circumstances please contact Student Finance for a final tuition fee estimate.
+Please note that if you have a Scholarship/Sponsorship/Employee Subsidy being applied to your tuition this will not be reflected on your invoice until after census date (see Academic Calendar for relevant date), so in these circumstances please contact Student Finance for a final tuition fee estimate.
 This can be done prior to Orientation by email: email@example.com or phone 02 4980 2108 / 02 4980 2105.

 Pay the tuition fees by the noted due dates on the tuition invoice